28. Forte dei Marmi & Cinque Terre (Tuscany, Italy)

-We rode pushbikes from the B & B to the pier (ok, Ken leisurely cycled while I wobble-crash-cursed-repeat then gave up and walked) and though this wasn’t the Italy we were after, the villa-lined streets and wide boulevard along the beachfront were pretty.
+We rode pushbikes from the B & B to the pier… well ok, Ken leisurely cycled while I wobble-crash-cursed-repeat then gave up and walked my wheels the rest of the way.
+Though this wasn’t the Italy we were after, the villa-lined streets and wide boulevard along the beachfront were pretty.
 Some late-season surfers were out off the beach pier-side but you can’t freely walk that 10km stretch of sand… most of it’s divided into a hundred or so private beaches, owned by families and off-limits to the general public – or available to rent for a hefty price.
 Such elitism would not have sat well with our Brian’s egalitarian ideals but still I despatched him from the sunny Pontile in another of his many seaside drops.

 Next day we trained it up to La Spezia then changed for Monterosso, the furthest of the five towns, intending to explore it and then Vernazza on the way back.
 The weather was crappy and the stations were packed but there was a lively camaraderie on board, and as we chugged through the first two stops we chatted with some fellow passengers who, coincidentally, were thinking of moving to our local area.
 The train was delayed at Corniglia and it seemed crazy that this was due to overcrowding at Vernazza… until we finally pulled into that station and saw the mob on the platform.
 Plan B: scrap Monterosso and take our chances here.
 Even if Ken’s foot had been hike-worthy the famous Sentiero Azzurro cliffside trail that links the villages was still wrecked in places after the 2011 mudslides, so we might not have been able to walk it anyway.
 It didn’t seem like the disaster had hurt tourism any (a cruise ship docked at Livorno puffed out the numbers considerably) but the noisy jumble of bodies and languages just added more colour to the experience.